-Most disputes that go through this pathway are about the whether the claimant’s injury is a ‘minor’ injury for the purposes of the Motor Accidents Insurance Act 2017 or about the degree of permanent impairment caused by an injury.
+Most disputes that go through this pathway are about the whether the claimant’s injury is a ‘threshold’ injury for the purposes of the Motor Accidents Insurance Act 2017 or about the degree of permanent impairment caused by an injury.
 These disputes may also concern the medical nature of an injury and treatment for injuries sustained in the motor vehicle accident.

-The medical assessor provides the Commission with a certificate and reasons that outline their independent assessment about the injury, impairment or treatment.
+The Medical Assessor provides the Commission with a certificate and reasons that outline their independent assessment about the injury, impairment or treatment.

 The medical dispute pathway is as follows: